qejk/NeoEloquent/README.md

 Check out the [createWith()](#createwith) method on how you can achieve this in a Graph way.

 ## Tests
+**Tests will actually wipe database, so never run tests on populated database!**

 - install a Neo4j instance and run it with the default configuration `localhost:7474`
 - make sure the database graph is empty to avoid conflicts